metabolomics-us/mona/README.md

 - Gain Access to the following
   - Internal mona-config private repo
     - You'll need admin access and will need to generate a Personal Access Token (https://github.com/settings/tokens)
-    - Then open your `~/.bash_rc` and set the following variables, 'GIT_USER' and 'GIT_PASS' to your github username and new personal access token.
+    - Then open your `~/.bash_rc` and set 'GIT_USER' and 'GIT_PASS' to your GitHub username and new personal access token.
 This allows the discovery service to work as intended
     - Note: You'll need to set these tokens on the IPA and GOSE servers as they expire every year (you can configure how quickly these expire).
-  - Access to AWS account and ability to push to ECR
+  - Access to AWS account and the ability to push to ECR
   - Admin access to public mona repo
   - You'll need a settings.xml file for your maven 'User Settings File' this will include the nexus profile and all the necessary repo's for pulling down libraries.
-Please ask a developer on the team for this config and store file at `~/.m2`
+Please ask a developer on the team for this config and store the file at `~/.m2`

 ## Starting Development: